'Ha fatto il miracolo?'

 Neapolitans have asked themselves that question any number of times throughout their history.
 A few days after Giuseppe Garibaldi entered Naples (thus ending the 800-year history of the Kingdom of Two Sicilies and creating modern Italy in the process), San Gennaro (St. Januarius), the patron saint of the city, indeed, performed the wonder right on schedule.
 Solid remnants of the martyred saint's blood, contained in a vial in the Cathedral of Naples, miraculously and mysteriously liquefied on September 19, 1860, and, thus conferred, according to popular belief, divine benediction on Garibaldi's victory.

-On the other hand, there is
+On the other hand,

 there is a story they tell from the days of the Neapolitan (or Parthenopean)

 Republic, the sister Republic of revolutionary

-France, and one that lasted a mere five months in
+France, and one that lasted a mere five months in 1799.

-the miracle is said to occur, it didn't.
-This provoked
+miracle is said to occur, it didn't.
+This provoked the

-the French commander—desperate to win popular support
+French commander, who was desperate to win popular

 interesting move of threatening to kill the Archbishop

-of Naples if the sign from Heaven were not
+of Naples if the sign from Heaven were not forthcoming.

-skeptical popular charges of
+skeptical popular charges of pseudo-divine

 hanky-panky— credence to his claim that God was on

 the side of the Revolution.

-(Interestingly, this led to the temporary displacement of Gennaro as the patron saint of Naples in the hearts of loyalist Neapolitans.
+(This led to the temporary displacement of Gennaro as the patron saint of Naples in the hearts of loyalist Neapolitans.
 There are a number of paintings showing St. Anthony at the head of the army of the Holy Faith, the Sanfedisti, as they enter the city to retake it from revolutionaries in 1799. )